NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/README.md

           ├── SampleSheets                        # Copy of all SampleSheets, named as the {RunID}.csv ├── demultiplex                         # Demultiplex data goes here ├── for_transfer                        # The procesed data to be transfered goes here; Mounted on MiSeq as Y:\
+          ├── Logs                                # Keep the full logs for individual runs as RunID.log

 ## Procedure